Jaime Cerda

 Jaime Magana Cerda (born October 26, 1978) is a retired left-handed Major League Baseball relief pitcher.
 Cerda played previously with the New York Mets (2002–2003) and the Kansas City Royals (2004–2005).
-Cerda, who is of Mexican descent, played with the Tacoma Rainers, the Triple-A affiliate of the Seattle Mariners, in 2007, but was released due to his high ERA.
+Cerda, who is of Mexican descent, played with the Tacoma Rainiers, the Triple-A affiliate of the Seattle Mariners, in 2007, but was released due to his high ERA.

 Cerda graduated from Selma High School in California in 1996.
 He was drafted by the New York Mets in the 23rd round of the 1998 major league baseball draft out of Fresno City Community College.